The items listed below are general appropriate choices that follow the Three Step Diet

 Drinks and Juices

 Fresh brewed coffee, tea, chocolate made with cocoa, fruit juices, carbonated drinks and some nut and rice drinks.
 Instant or processed drinks without malt, additives, stabilizers, or emulsifiers added that must be evaluated.
-Evaluate root beer choices.
+Only a few root beers qualify.

 Fats and Oils

 Begin with those already in your diet.
 Olive oils, soy, safflower, grape seed, sunflower, corn oils, canola, margarines, butter, lard, cream, cottonseed, pure mayonnaise, peanut butters, and hydrogenated soy oils.
-Evaluate low fat combinations for additives.
+Evaluate low fat combinations.

 Use gluten-free flours and starches from foods already common in one’s diet.